Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Experiments

-\textbf{iNaturalist 2018. }iNaturalist 2018 \cite{31} is a real-world fine-grained \cite{40,41} dataset that is used for classification and detection, consisting of 437,500 images in 8,142 categories and naturally exhibiting extremely imbalanced distribution.
-The official splits of training and validation images were used and training the backbone of ResNet-50 followed the research of Kang et al. \cite{24} on eight NVIDIA RTX A4000 GPUs.
+iNaturalist 2018 \cite{van2018inaturalist} is a real-world fine-grained \cite{wei2021fine,zhao2017survey} dataset that is used for classification and detection, consisting of 437,500 images in 8,142 categories, which naturally has an extremely imbalanced distribution.
+The official distribution of training and validation images was used, and the training of the ResNet-50 backbone followed the research of Kang et al. \cite{kang2019decoupling} on eight NVIDIA RTX A4000 GPUs.